theomjones/fundamental/README.md

 ```

 #### Layouts
 For blog posts use the `post.html` layout (this is already set as default via config file.)
 For normal pages use the `page.html` layout.
 Naturally, the blog layout is used for the blog page on the home screen.
-All of these layouts inherit from the `default` layout.
+All of these layouts inherit from the `default` layout, which contains the head and footer includes.

 The other layouts are for the `jekyll-archives` plugin.